avapolzin/spike/FAQ.md

 1. **Why am I getting an HTTPS error when my PSF generation method is 'STDPSF'?**

-The STDPSFs are read into `photutils` as URLs as needed, so there could also be an issue connecting to the Space Telescope website for [HST](https://www.stsci.edu/~jayander/HST1PASS/LIB/PSFs/STDPSFs/) or [JWST](https://www.stsci.edu/~jayander/JWST1PASS/LIB/PSFs/STDPSFs/) STDPSFs.
+The STDPSFs are read into `photutils` as URLs as needed, so there could be an issue connecting to the Space Telescope website for [HST](https://www.stsci.edu/~jayander/HST1PASS/LIB/PSFs/STDPSFs/) or [JWST](https://www.stsci.edu/~jayander/JWST1PASS/LIB/PSFs/STDPSFs/) STDPSFs.

 ### PSFEx

 *If you plan to use PSFEx to generate empirical PSFs, both SExtractor and PSFEx must be downloaded and installed separately following the instructions [here](https://github.com/astromatic/sextractor) and [here](https://github.com/astromatic/psfex) respectively.*

 Some notes on PSFEx installation for Macs: You can use `brew install automake, libtool` to add the GNU functions that PSFEx requires for installation.
 If FFTW is not already installed on your machine, you will need to follow the instructions for both single- and double-point versions (see these [instructions](http://www.fftw.org/fftw2_doc/fftw_6.html#SEC69)).
 If ATLAS is not already installed, you can bypass that installation altogether by downloading and installing OpenBLAS.
-Even with a successful install, I found that PSFEx could not find the correct directories, so in your PSFEx directory, you will run some variation of `./configure --enable-openblas --with-openblas-incdir=/opt/OpenBLAS/include --with-openblas-libdir=/opt/OpenBLAS/lib
+Even with a successful install, I found that PSFEx could not find the correct directories for OpenBLAS, so in your PSFEx directory, you will run some variation of `./configure --enable-openblas --with-openblas-incdir=/opt/OpenBLAS/include --with-openblas-libdir=/opt/OpenBLAS/lib
 `.

 There is also a bug in the PSFEx installation code -- discussed nicely [here](https://trac.macports.org/ticket/71003) -- within PSFEx/src/levmar/compiler.h, you will need to change "finite" to "isfinite" before attempting to run `make`.